Chinese pangolin: Threats

 The Chinese pangolin is threatened foremost by poaching.

 Some Chinese people eat its meat, and its scales are used as an ingredient in traditional Chinese medicine (TCM).
-In the 1960s, about 170,000 to 180,000 Chinese pangolins were seized annually across the Chinese provinces Fujian, Hunan, Guangxi, Guizhou, Yunan and Guangdong.
+In the 1960s, about 170,000 to 180,000 Chinese pangolins were seized annually across the Chinese provinces Fujian, Hunan, Guangxi, Guizhou, Yunnan and Guangdong.

 The Convention on International Trade in Endangered Species in 2002 prohibited selling pangolins across national borders.
 Although China has already passed laws to protect the pangolin, it might not be enough to save the species.
 The Convention on International Trade in Endangered Species of Wild Fauna and Flora reports that pangolins are the most trafficked and poached mammal.
-The Chinese pangolin is hunted for its meat, claws, and scales.
-Pangolin meat, which is considered a delicacy in parts of China and Vietnam, has been reported to sell for as high as US$200/kg.
-Pangolin scales and blood are in demand in Asia for their supposed medicinal qualities.

 Chinese pangolin scales are sold to treat a wide variety of ailments, from cancer to upset stomach to asthma.
 Other pangolin body parts are also used in traditional Chinese medicine.
 71% of the TCM practitioners interviewed in a 2020 study believed that pangolin scales could be substituted by other ingredients "in at least some, if not all, treatments".
 Local people in eastern Nepal consider pangolin scales as good-luck charms.

 Though pangolins have been protected by legislation since the 1970s and 1980s, people still choose to hunt these endangered animals.
-After random inspections on 28 May 2014, at the Kwai Chung cargo port in Hong Kong, officials detained scales from nearly 8,000 pangolins.
+After random inspections in May 2014, at the Kwai Chung Container Port in Hong Kong, officials detained scales from nearly 8,000 pangolins.
 Just two weeks later, Hong Kong officials seized a second shipment that contained scales from about 5,000 pangolins.
-The Indonesian Forestry Ministry director of investigations and forest observation, Raffles Panjaitan, told the Jakarta Post that in October 2011, his agency had 587 cases of pangolin trafficking since 2006.
+In 2014, the Indonesian Ministry of Forestry referred to 587 cases of pangolin trafficking since 2006.
 The estimated value is US$4.3 million worth of pangolins on the illegal market.

-The journal Frontiers in Ecology & the Environment estimated that the remains of about 10,000 pangolins are intercepted each year.
-Zhao-Min Zhou and Macdonald from Frontiers in Ecology & the Environment claim from their records that 220 living pangolins and the remains of 4,909 dead pangolins were seized in 43 law enforcement actions since 2010.

-In April 2013, the Philippine coast guard seized a boat containing 22,000 lb of pangolin meat and 400 boxes containing thousands of frozen skinned pangolins from Indonesia.
+In April 2013, the Philippine Coast Guard seized a boat containing 22,000 lb of pangolin meat and 400 boxes containing thousands of frozen skinned pangolins from Indonesia.
 The Regional Trial Court in Puerto Princesa city in Palawan province sentenced the boat captain to 12 years in prison and each crew member received from six to ten years.
 Each member of the crew was also fined $100,000.